 1928 Alexander Fleming discovers penicillin.

-1926 controversial Father Coughlin creates a radio congregation.
+1926 controversial Father Coughlin creates a radio congregation in the US.

 Jan 30 '33 President Paul von Hindenburg appoints Hitler Chancellor of 3rd Reich of Germany